 If feasible, total or near-total removal of the tumor is considered optimal.[83]

-Radiation therapy is usually initiated after surgery with or without concurrent chemotherapy.[116-118] The best survival results for children with medulloblastoma have been obtained when radiation therapy is initiated within 4 to 6 weeks postsurgery.[117-119]; [93,120][Level of evidence A1]
+Radiation therapy is usually initiated after surgery with or without concurrent chemotherapy.[116-118] The best survival results for children with medulloblastoma have been obtained when radiation therapy is initiated within 4 to 6 weeks postsurgery.[117-119]; [93,120][Level of evidence A1] A pilot study in children with WNT-activated medulloblastoma attempted to omit craniospinal radiation therapy (and treat patients with postsurgical chemotherapy alone).
+The study was aborted after the first two patients had early tumor recurrences.[121]

-The radiation dose for patients with average-risk medulloblastoma is 54 Gy to the posterior fossa or local tumor bed and 23.4 Gy to the entire neuraxis (i.e., the whole brain and spine), termed craniospinal irradiation.[116-118,121]
+The radiation dose for patients with average-risk medulloblastoma is 54 Gy to the posterior fossa or local tumor bed and 23.4 Gy to the entire neuraxis (i.e., the whole brain and spine), termed craniospinal irradiation.[116-118,122]

 Evidence (adjuvant radiation therapy):